ruby-R53/C64play/README.md

 - Support for `Songlengths.txt`
   - Because since HVSC #71 (it's from 2019!), only the new MD5 format is included, so again, why botherrrrrr

+- Support for libout123
+  - No idea how to work with that one, it's better to leave it Pulseaudio-only instead.

+- Support for ALSA output*
+  - *I'm actually only temporarily removing support for it, because for some reason the text synchronization is really messed up on it.
+Until this gets fixed, I'll keep ALSA support disabled.

 ### Contributing